6 recommended OTC drugs

 Which is the best antihistamine?

 Cetirizine and loratadine are the most studied.
-Bilastine and desloratadine have the best safety profile (do not cross the blood-brain barrier).
+Bilastine and desloratadine have the best safety profile (they do not cross the blood-brain barrier).

 Can I give Claritine to a child?

 Loratadine: from 2 years (syrup).
 Cetirizine: from 2 years.
 Desloratadine: from 1 year.
-Doses are weight-based - read the leaflet.
+Doses depend on weight — read the package leaflet.

 Why does my skin itch without visible hives?

 Dry skin, atopic dermatitis, latent allergy, internal diseases (thyroid, liver, kidneys).
-Antihistamine + hydration.
-If persistent - evaluation.
+Antihistamine + moisturizing.
+If it persists — evaluation.

 Do antihistamines cause dependence?